 It’s not known at this time how many hits to the head are required before the brain starts to produce the tau protein that eventually starts killing healthy brain cells.
 What is known is that the hits don’t have to be that impactful.
 You may not exhibit any concussion symptoms for the hit to be considered traumatic and contribute to the build-up of tau.

 These less-severe hits are known as subconcussive hits, and you may not exhibit any of the classic concussion symptoms, like dizziness, balance problems, headaches, blurred vision, or light sensitivity.
-If you were hit subconcussively, you’ll most likely be able to walk away feeling fine.
+If you were hit subconcussive, you’ll most likely be able to walk away feeling fine.

-What are the symptoms of CTE?
+What Are the Symptoms of CTE?

-Some common symptoms of CTE to watch out for in yourself or your loved one if either of you has a history of head trauma are simple things like memory loss, confusion, and impaired judgement.
+Some common symptoms of CTE to watch out for in yourself or your loved one if either of you has a history of head trauma are simple things like memory loss, confusion, and impaired judgment.
 Some more insidious symptoms that are equally important to watch out for are ongoing mental health issues like depression and anxiety, as well as aggressive behavior and impulse control problems.

 One critical symptom is suicidal tendencies.
 If you’re worried that a loved one is thinking about ending their own life, it’s integral to seek professional help right away.